Joseph Pulitzer: Early life

-Civil War service
+American Civil War service

-Pulitzer tried to join the military but was rejected by the Austrian Army, he then tried to join the French Foreign Legion to fight in Mexico but was similarly rejected, and then the British Army where he was also rejected.
+Pulitzer tried to join the military but was rejected by the Austrian Army.
+He then tried to join the French Foreign Legion to fight in Mexico but was similarly rejected, and then the British Army was again rejected.
 He was finally recruited in Hamburg, Germany, to fight for the Union in the American Civil War in August 1864.
 Pulitzer could not speak English when he arrived in Boston Harbor in 1864 at the age of 17, his passage having been paid by Massachusetts military recruiters.
 Learning that the recruiters were pocketing the lion's share of his enlistment bounty, Pulitzer left the Deer Island recruiting station and made his way to New York.

 He was paid $200 to enlist in the Lincoln Cavalry on September 30, 1864.
 He was a part of Sheridan's troopers, in the 1st New York Cavalry Regiment in Company L, joining the regiment in Virginia in November 1864, and fighting in the Appomattox Campaign, before being mustered out on June 5, 1865.
 Although he spoke German, Hungarian, and French, Pulitzer learned little English until after the war, as his regiment was composed mostly of German immigrants.

 Early career in St. Louis

 After the war, Pulitzer returned to New York City, where he stayed briefly.
 He moved to New Bedford, Massachusetts, for the whaling industry, but found it was too boring for him.
 He returned to New York with little money.
 Flat broke, he slept in wagons on cobblestone side streets.
 He decided to travel by "side-door Pullman" (a freight boxcar) to St. Louis, Missouri.
 He sold his one possession, a white handkerchief, for 75 cents.

 When Pulitzer arrived at the city, he recalled, "The lights of St. Louis looked like a promised land to me."
 In the city, his German was as useful as it was in Munich because of the large ethnic German population, due to strong immigration since the revolutions of 1848.
-In the Westliche Post, he saw an ad for a mule hostler at Benton Barracks.
+In the Westliche Post, he saw an advertisement for a mule hostler at Benton Barracks.
 The next day he walked four miles and got the job, but held it for only two days.
 He quit due to the poor food and the whims of the mules, stating "The man who has not cared for sixteen mules does not know what work and troubles are."
 Pulitzer had difficulty holding jobs; he was too scrawny for heavy labor and likely too proud and temperamental to take orders.

 He worked as a waiter at Tony Faust, a famous restaurant on Fifth Street.
 It was frequented by members of the St. Louis Philosophical Society, including Thomas Davidson, the German Henry C. Brockmeyer; and William Torrey Harris.
 Pulitzer studied Brockmeyer, who was famous for translating Hegel, and he "would hang on Brockmeyer's thunderous words, even as he served them pretzels and beer."
 He was fired after a tray slipped from his hand and a patron was soaked in beer.